MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

 ### Java SE

-Java Platform, Standard Edition (Java SE) is a computing platform for the development and deployment of portable code for desktop and server environments.
+Java Platform, Standard Edition (Java SE) is a computing platform for developing and deploying portable code for desktop and server environments.
 Popular projects built on Java SE include Spring Boot, Spring Cloud, [Spring Framework](https://spring.io/projects/spring-framework), and [Apache Tomcat](https://tomcat.apache.org).

 ### Jakarta EE

-Jakarta EE is the open source future of cloud-native enterprise Java.
+Jakarta EE is the open-source future of cloud-native enterprise Java.
 It's a set of specifications that extend Java SE with enterprise features such as distributed computing and web services.
 Jakarta EE applications run reference runtimes.
 These runtimes can be microservices or application servers.
 They handle transactions, security, scalability, concurrency, and management of the components the application deploys.

 ### MicroProfile